scrabbletank/farhome-rules/rulesdoc.md

 You may end a grapple at any time.
 A grappled creature can attempt to free themselves on their turn by spending 5 AP.
 They make a Strength save against your athletics check, freeing themselves on success.

 ##### Defend (5 AP)
-Until your next turn you reroll 2 dice when making a defense roll, or 3 if you're holding a shield.
+Until your next turn you reroll 2 dice when making a defense roll and shields give an additional die to defense rolls.

-##### Move (3 AP, once per turn)
+##### Move (3+ AP, once per turn)
 You may move up to your move speed in tiles.
+You may increase your movement speed by 1 for each additional AP spent.
 Some terrain, such as difficult terrain, requires 2 tiles of movement for every tile you traverse.
 Movement does not have be done all at once, you can split your movement as many times as you want.
 For example if you have a movement of 5 you may move 3 tiles, take another action, and then move the remaining 2 tiles.

 ##### Sprint (2 AP, can only be used after move, once per turn)
 You may move up to your sprint speed plus your Dexterity score in tiles.
 Negative Dexterity has no effect on your sprint speed.
 Moving while sprinting follows the same rules as the Move action.